Synesthesia: Prevalence

-Estimates of prevalence of synesthesia have ranged widely, from 1 in 4 to 1 in 25,000–100,000.
+Estimates of the prevalence of synesthesia have ranged widely, from 1 in 4 to 1 in 25,000–100,000.
 However, most studies have relied on synesthetes reporting themselves, introducing self-referral bias.
 In what is cited as the most accurate prevalence study so far, self-referral bias was avoided by studying 500 people recruited from the communities of Edinburgh and Glasgow Universities; it showed a prevalence of 4.4%, with 9 different variations of synesthesia.
 This study also concluded that one common form of synesthesia – grapheme–color synesthesia (colored letters and numbers) – is found in more than one percent of the population, and this latter prevalence of graphemes–color synesthesia has since been independently verified in a sample of nearly 3,000 people in the University of Edinburgh.

 The most common forms of synesthesia are those that trigger colors, and the most prevalent of all is day–color.
 Also relatively common is grapheme–color synesthesia.
-We can think of "prevalence" both in terms of how common is synesthesia (or different forms of synesthesia) within the population, or how common are different forms of synesthesia within synesthetes.
+Prevalence refers to both how common is synesthesia (or different forms of synesthesia) within the population, or how common are different forms of synesthesia within synesthetes.
 So within synesthetes, forms of synesthesia that trigger color also appear to be the most common forms of synesthesia with a prevalence rate of 86% within synesthetes.
 In another study, music–color is also prevalent at 18–41%.
 Some of the rarest are reported to be auditory–tactile, mirror-touch, and lexical–gustatory.

-There is research to suggest that the likelihood of having synesthesia is greater in people with autism spectrum condition.
+Some studies suggest that the likelihood of having synesthesia is greater in autism.
+Another study claims that synesthesia is specifically more common in the subset of autistic people who self-report unusual skills not ordinarily found in the general population, which study authors describe in terms of savant syndrome.
+The relationship between autistic traits and synesthesia appears to be primarily driven by shared genetic underpinnings.

+Prior research also reports that sensory hyperresponsiveness, and according to one study also sensory hyporesponsiveness, are more common in people with synesthesia (as well as autistic people) than in control participants.
+Researchers have also suggested that synesthesia may be related to misophonia, a specific type of heightened responsiveness to sensory stimulation in which certain trigger sounds can evoke distressing emotional responses.
+A study exploring whether individuals with misophonia reported chromesthesia, grapheme–colour synesthesia, number form synesthesia, or other kinds of synesthesia reported 9–17% experienced each type; although the study did not include a comparison group of people without misophonia, the study authors noted this prevalence would be higher than previously found in the general population.
+However, research exploring whether synesthesia and misophonia are linked remains very limited.